theodore7fredy/CNN/README.md

 4. **Fully Connected Layers (Dense)**:
    - One dense layer with 128 neurons, activation function `ReLU`.
-   - Output layer with 10 neurons (one for each digit class), activation function `softmax`.
+   - Output layer with 10 neurons (one for each digit class).

 ---